 Since the liberalisation of the Trinidad and Tobago economy, tariff and non-tariff barriers to the importation of goods and services have been progressively removed.
 There are a number of ways in which products may enter into the country, and a foreign investor needs to be aware of the means by which his goods can be distributed.

-In this Chapter, Giselle Romain, Senior Associate and Linnel Pierre, Associate, in Hamel-Smith’s Business Transactions Practice Group, give an overview of the legal and practical concerns regarding business relations with local entities.
+In this Chapter, the Hamel-Smith’s Business Transactions Practice Group, gives an overview of the legal and practical concerns regarding business relations with local entities.

 Subject to what is stated below, there is no specific legislation governing conditions of agency, distributorship, licensing and franchise arrangements.
 Agreements for the appointment of agents are governed by common law principles by which the parties are virtually free to negotiate the terms of the contract, provided such terms are not in breach of public policy regarding restraint of trade.
 There are no statutory restrictions or regulations governing the length of the term of appointment, the period of notice required for termination or the level of commission to which an agent is entitled.